 - Make the yellow and green peppers the same way and let the cookies dry overnight.

-- Add a green stem to each chili pepper and let them dry for a few hours.
+- Add a green stem to each of the chili pepper cookies and let them dry for a few hours.
 (Sorry but, I didn’t get a picture of this step.)

 I have received a lot of emails from you guys asking about how to use and airbrush gun.
 I have done a few posts on the basics, how to use and airbrush gun, and how to clean an airbrush gun and how to clean it with vodka, it is time I show you how to shade with it.
 Shading a cookie with an airbrush gun is fast, simple and it gives adds a lot of detail in just a few seconds.
 The first thing you need to do is think about the area that needs to be shaded.
 A simple way to do that is think about which direction the sun is shining.
 You can cut a little sun out of a piece of paper and place it at the top of the corner so you can visualize where the light will hit the cookies and reveal where the shadows fall.